k-kaddal/zama-challenge/README.md

 To get started with the Zama Merkle Tree project, follow these steps:

-0. Rename the `.env.sample` to `.env`for both zama-client and zama-server `mv ./zama-client/.env.sample ./zama-client/.env && mv ./zama-server/.env.sample ./zama-server/.env`
+0. Rename the `.env.sample` to `.env`for both zama-client and zama-server:
+   `mv ./zama-client/.env.sample ./zama-client/.env && mv ./zama-server/.env.sample ./zama-server/.env`

 1. Grant execution permissions to the necessary scripts: